boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : TBD2

 Description:
-: The number of consecutive occurrences of a same extension header type in a Flow.
+: The number of consecutive occurrences of the same extension header type in a Flow.
 : The type of the extension header is provided in the ipv6ExtensionHeaderType Information Element.

 Abstract Data Type: